 Spiderlings should have around 1.5 to 2 inches of substrate, while juveniles and adults need at least 4 inches, but not much more.

 Coconut fiber, peat moss, and topsoil are a good choice for this species; having a layer of dirt at the top for firmness isn’t a bad idea either.

 The Colombian Giant Redleg Tarantula needs a fossorial setup.
-For spiderlings, 0.5 gallons is more than enough until she goes into more mature stages of her life.
+For spiderlings, 0.5 gallons is more than enough until they go into more mature stages of their life.

 Once she grows into adulthood, she’ll start requiring a lot of space.
 An 18″ x 18″ x 12″ setup lets her move around freely and is plenty high enough to allow for enough substrate for her to burrow.

 As an opportunist burrower that loves hiding and moving things around, you should give her materials to work with.
 A piece of cork bark to hide and plenty of artificial plants will make the best environment for her.

 Keeping a Colombian Giant Redleg Tarantula hydrated is simple, put a water dish inside the tank and refill it as soon as needed.
 Spray the substrate once or twice a month to keep the deeper layers moist; this will be enough for her.

 The Colombian giant Redleg Tarantula is not a social species and should not be housed communally.
 They can be quite territorial which will result in cannibalism if they are housed together.
 To keep them happy and safe, house them in solitary enclosures.

 The Colombian Giant Redleg Tarantula Tarantula is known for an appetite that matches her size.